p-j-r/covid-19/README.md

 **SIR** model for the spread of SARS-CoV-2 (novel coronavirus) is currently implemented.

-> Coming up!
-A stochastic model for this!
+The stochastic model for this has been added too!